Many students find religious or spiritual communities at Muhlenberg to be a home away from home.

 - Muslim Student Association: This organization provides common space for Muslim students and spreads Islamic awareness across campus.

-Pastor John Gorder is an ordained pastor of the Evangelical Lutheran Church in America.
-He leads Protestant chapel services, convenes the Interfaith Leadership Council and oversees Religious Life.
+Pastor Kristen Glass Perez is an ordained pastor of the Evangelical Lutheran Church in America.
+She leads Protestant chapel services, convenes the Interfaith Leadership Council and oversees Religious Life.

 Stop by and meet us.
 The Chaplain’s Office is always stocked with free tea and snacks!
 Find us in Egner Memorial Chapel at 2400 Chew St., Allentown, Pa., 18104, or call us at 484-664-3121.
 You can also email the chaplain.